Who is a Accountant?

 What are the skills and qualities required to become a/an Accountant?

-Organisational Skills: Organizational skills involve the ability to remain concentrated on everyday functions, and also to allow successful and efficient use of the time, resources, stamina, mental power, physical world, etc. to reach the intended purpose.
+Organisational Skills: Organizational skills involve the ability to remain concentrated on everyday functions to reach the intended purpose.
 During their everyday jobs, accountants must remain aware of all statistics, documentation and paperwork.
 They need a system for quickly finding the information they need.
 In order to maximize productivity, accountants should be able to organize their work and allow time for undisturbed research and analysis.

 Honesty: Honesty is highly valued in the accounting world.
 Accountants and the companies they work for pride themselves on adhering to the highest ethical standards and treating their clients with honesty and integrity at all times.
 Honesty and transparency play a very significant role in accounting, as they allow businesses to rely on the information they provide about the businesses they are engaged in.
 Accounting authenticity is the key element of the occupation that enables financial decision-makers to make the right decisions.